 1st Field of Filter Line – Description v Payee v Any text field

 This is where the music starts.
-We used to select ‘description’ as a filter.
+We used to select ‘description’ or ‘payee’ as a filter.
 But we kept getting bank rules that don’t work.
 So then we realised that ‘any text field’ is the magic wand that gets the bank rule to work.
 So now we tend to just go for ‘any text field’.
-Payee works as well.

 2nd Field of Filter Line – Contains v Equals